 Radio discipline: stop the constant broadcast

 A wearable left in always-on Bluetooth is a beacon.
-Modern phones and watches randomise their Bluetooth and Wi-Fi MAC addresses to blunt cross-venue tracking, but you can go further: enable the radio only for a manual daily sync and keep the device in airplane mode the rest of the time.
+Modern phones randomise their Bluetooth and Wi-Fi MAC addresses to blunt cross-venue tracking — but don’t assume your wearable does.
+The Bluetooth privacy features exist in the standard; whether a given tracker actually implements them is the vendor’s choice, and peer-reviewed security testing of consumer fitness trackers finds those protections applied unevenly across devices, with some broadcasting a stable identifier that a passive receiver can follow.
+Since you can’t easily verify this from the outside, go further: enable the radio only for a manual daily sync and keep the device in airplane mode the rest of the time.
 Less broadcast, fewer breadcrumbs.

 One honest caution on the “add statistical noise to your data” idea that circulates in privacy forums: blurring timestamps or values can defeat crude re-identification, but done carelessly it also corrupts the health signal you’re trying to keep.
 If you go there, treat it as an advanced step, and never noise the data you’d actually show a clinician.